CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 ### Methods to help with the rating prediction task:

-#### - `public void createStopWordsSet (String stopWordsInFile, String stopWordsOutFile)`
+#### - `public void createStopWordsSet (String inFile, String outFile)`

-Read the `stopwords.txt` as the input file and create a HashSet of stop words and also output the HashSet into an output file called `uniqueStopwords.txt`.
+Read the `stopwords.txt` as the input file (inFile) and create a HashSet of stop words and also output the HashSet into an output file (outFile) called `uniqueStopwords.txt`.
 This output file should contain one stop word in each line and should not have any duplicate stop words.

 #### - `public void cleanData (String inFile, String outFile, boolean ratingIncluded)`